Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Conclusions

 \section{Conclusions}

-In this paper, we propose a stabilized neural ODE architecture based on a skew-symmetric dynamical system with probable Lyapunov stability.
+In this paper, we propose a stabilized neural ODE architecture based on a skew-symmetric dynamical system with provable Lyapunov stability.
 We show that such an ODE based network architecture can achieve some state-of-the-art adversarial robustness with natural training against PGD attacks, without sacrificing natural accuracy that is suffered by popular adversarial training methods such as TRADES.
-To understand this phenomenon, we further explore the possible mechanism underlying such an adversarial robustness.
-We show that the adaptive stepsize numerial ODE solver, DOPRI5, has a gradient masking effect that fails the PGD attacks which are sensitive to gradient information of training loss, while it can not fool the CW attack of robust gradients and the SPSA attack that is gradient-free.
-This provides a new explanation that the adversarial robustness of ODE based networks is mainly due to the obfuscated gradients in numerical ODE solvers.
+To understand this phenomenon, we further explore the possible mechanism underlying such kind of adversarial robustness.
+We show that the adaptive stepsize numerial ODE solvers, such as adaptive HEUN2, BOSH3, and especially DOPRI5, have a gradient masking effect that fails the PGD attacks which are sensitive to gradient information of training loss, while they can not fool the CW attack of robust gradients and the SPSA attack that is gradient-free.
+This provides a new explanation that the adversarial robustness of ODE based networks is mainly due to the obfuscated gradients in numerical ODE solvers with adaptive step sizes.